sachieko/shukumei/README.md

 This is a simple dice bot configured specifically for using in discord for those running Legend of the Five Rings 5th Edition games (Created by Edge Studios under license of Fantasy Flight Games).

+Developed with the assistance of Logos who provided commentary and useful ideas.
+You know who you are :)

 ## FAQ

 * Found a bug?
 Please make an issue if you are able!
 Or drop me a message and I'll get to it :)